 This is why isolation is so dangerous and why finding your new sober tribe is a key aspect of a healthy recovery.

 6. You’ve got a major attitude change, and it’s not a good one.

 You used to be very gung-ho about this whole recovery thing.
 You went to meetings and therapy sessions.
 Every day, you stuck to your routine.
 You were a shining star in your Facebook Group.

 But that pep in your step?
 It’s gone.

-It feels like it’s getting replaced with resentment and bitterness.
+It’s being replaced with resentment and bitterness.
 You don’t want to attend these meetings anymore.
 Counseling?
 Why should you have to keep doing this?
 NORMAL people don’t have to do this stuff?
-In fact, it’s pissing you off that you’re still doing this shit.
+In fact, it’s pissing you off that you’re still doing this sh*t.

 You’re beginning to hate all of it.

 Tip: Acknowledge that something is going on with you.